 Ebara's score of 34 is higher than 64% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Ebara Corporation reported total greenhouse gas emissions of approximately 157,000,000 kg CO2e for Scope 1 and 2, alongside a significant Scope 3 total of about 370,000,000,000 kg CO2e.
+In 2023, Ebara Corporation reported total greenhouse gas emissions of approximately 157,000,000 kg CO2e for Scope 1 and 2 combined, alongside a significant Scope 3 emission total of about 370,000,000,000 kg CO2e.
 This marks a reduction from 2022, where Scope 1 and 2 emissions were about 237,000,000 kg CO2e, indicating a positive trend in their emissions management.
-Ebara has set ambitious reduction targets, aiming to decrease absolute Scope 1 and 2 GHG emissions by 55% by 2030 from a 2018 baseline.
-Additionally, they are committed to reducing Scope 3 emissions from the use of sold products by 25% by 2030, using 2021 as the reference year.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit temperature rise to 1.5°C. The company is on track to achieve a 32% reduction in Scope 1 and 2 emissions by 2025 compared to 2018 levels, demonstrating a proactive approach to climate commitments.
-Ebara's emissions data is self-reported and not cascaded from any parent organization, ensuring that their targets and achievements are directly attributable to their own initiatives.
+Ebara has set ambitious targets to further reduce its emissions.
+The company aims to decrease its absolute Scope 1 and 2 greenhouse gas emissions by 55% by 2030, using 2018 levels as a baseline.
+Additionally, Ebara is committed to reducing its Scope 3 emissions from the use of sold products by 25% by 2030, with a baseline year of 2021.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit temperature rise to 1.5°C. Ebara's commitment to sustainability is reflected in its near-term reduction initiatives, which include a 32% reduction target for Scope 1 and 2 emissions by 2025 compared to 2018 levels.
+This proactive approach demonstrates Ebara's dedication to addressing climate change and reducing its carbon footprint in the electrical equipment and machinery sector.

 Access structured emissions data, company-specific emission factors, and source documents